hyphacoop/handbook/Policies/data.md

 We run our public website, this member handbook, and a variety of services at the domain [hypha.coop](https://hypha.coop) and its subdomains.
 This page identifes what data we collect and why, as well as where and how long we store collected data for.

-This page was last updated on November 29, 2022.
+This page was last updated on April 29, 2024.
 You can see previous versions on [GitHub](https://github.com/hyphacoop/handbook/).
 The outline and format is inspired by [Projects by IF: How IF uses data](https://projectsbyif.com/privacy-policy/).

 ### Contents